MarcVillain/zeroshell-connect/README.md

 ZeroShell connect
 ===

-This script allows for automatic logging on the [Captive Portal](https://zeroshell.org/shibboleth-captive-portal/) of the Linux
+This script allows for automatic login on the [Captive Portal](https://zeroshell.org/shibboleth-captive-portal/) of the Linux Distribution [Zeroshell](https://zeroshell.org).
-Distribution [Zeroshell](https://zeroshell.org).

-This was inspired from this [zeroshell-autologin](https://code.google.com/archive/p/zeroshell-autologin/) python script.
+This was inspired by this [zeroshell-autologin](https://code.google.com/archive/p/zeroshell-autologin/) python script.

 # How to install